-During the 30 days, I had a high run time of 10 minutes and 51 seconds and a low of 8 minutes and 42 seconds.
+During the 30 days of running a 5k every day, I had a high run time of 10 minutes and 51 seconds and a low of 8 minutes and 42 seconds.

 My best daily run times came in the third week when I hit my stride.